idaholab/malamute/doc/content/source/materials/GraphiteThermal.md

-This material computes the thermal conductivity, in W/(m-K), and the specific heat capacity, in J/(k-kg), for AT 101 graphite based on the material properties given for an spark plasma sintering die in [!citep](cincotti2007sps).
+This material computes the thermal conductivity, in W/(m-K), and the specific heat capacity, in J/(k-kg), for AT 101 graphite based on the material properties given for a spark plasma sintering die in [!citep](cincotti2007sps).
 These thermal material properties are computed only as a function of temperature, T.
 The thermal conductivity is calculated as
 \begin{equation}